bigkevmcd/commit-status-tracker/docs/tutorial.md

  1. Can this pull the repository details from a `pullrequest` `PipelineResource`?
     *Not yet, again, this is on my TODO list*.
+ 1. Why don'ty you use labels instead of annotations?
+    *Labels can't contain spaces, which are useful in descriptions*